ThePhD/sol2/docs/source/api/object.rst

     template <typename T, typename...
 Args>
     object(lua_State* L, in_place_type_t<T>, Args&&... args);

 There are 4 kinds of constructors here.
 One allows construction of a object from other reference types such as :doc:`sol::table<table>` and :doc:`sol::stack_reference<stack_reference>`.
 The secon creates an object which references the specific element at the given index in the specified ``lua_State*``.
 The more advanced ``in_place...`` constructors create a single object by pushing the specified type ``T`` onto the stack and then setting it as the object.
 It gets popped from the stack afterwards (unless this is an instance of ``sol::stack_object``, in which case it is left on the stack).
+An example of using this and :doc:`sol::make_object<make_reference>` can be found in the `any_return example`_

 .. code-block:: cpp
 	:caption: function: type conversion